fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 #### 8.4: Books of an author

-Modify the *allBooks* query so that a user can give an optional parameter <i>author</i>.
+Modify the <code>allBooks</code> query so that a user can give an optional parameter <i>author</i>.
 The response should include only books written by that author.

 For example query